Chris-pter/Earthquake-Event-Data-Pipeline/docs/setup.md

 ### Step 3 Create a custom environment
 The Gold notebook requires the reverse_geocoder library which is not available in the default fabric Spark environment.

-1. Inside the workspace environment click New Item -> Environemnt
+1. Inside the workspace environment click New Item -> Environment
 2. Name it and click create.
 3. Go to libraries -> External repositories.
    * Public repository: PyPI
-   * Name: Search: 'revers geocoder' and choose the latest version.
+   * Name: Search: 'reverse geocoder' and choose the latest version.
 4. Click save then Publish

 * IMPORTANT: Publishing the environment takes a few minutes.
 Wait until it shows Published before moving to the next step.